 |Optional Break||8 minutes|

 |Verbal Section||36 Questions||65 minutes||Reading Comprehension; Critical Reasoning; Sentence Correction||200-800|

 Duration of the GMAT?

 - The GMAT takes about 3.5 hours to complete (including breaks).

 - There are two optional eight-minute breaks during the test.

 What amount of time should i study for the GMAT?

 The amount of time you spend studying depends on your target score, your current skill level, and your particular circumstances.
 It is good to prepare for at least three months before taking the GMAT if you want to improve your score by a modest amount—say, 30-50 points.
 This assumes that you are studying regularly throughout the week (approximately 10 hours a week).

 To get a more substantial boost in your score, it’s best to plan for six months of regular study .
 This will ensure that you are familiar not only with the concepts tested on the GMAT, but with the nuances of the exam and the format as well, and that you have ample time to target your weaknesses.

+First you must take a practice test with the GMATPrep Software to gauge your current level.
 Then, in order to improve your score, focus on your weaknesses.
 Determine your weak spots by section and by question type.
 Devote study time to every section, but should spend the highest number of prep hours on the areas in which you struggle.